Which city is cheaper, Matsue or Nikko?

 These are the overall average travel costs for the two destinations.

-The average daily cost (per person) in Nikko is $88, while the average daily cost in Matsue is $70.
+The average daily cost (per person) in Nikko is $93, while the average daily cost in Matsue is $74.
 These costs include accommodation (assuming double occupancy, so the traveler is sharing the room), food, transportation, and entertainment.
 While every person is different, these costs are an average of past travelers in each city.
-Below is a breakdown of travel costs for Nikko and Matsue in more detail.
+What follows is a categorical breakdown of travel costs for Nikko and Matsue in more detail.

 For Nikko, here are some samples of tours and activities related to meals and dining experiences: